Slack Huddles: What Are They & How To Use Them

 You can access Twitter Spaces by logging into your Twitter app on your mobile and joining any active chats.

-Mio Universal Channels are spaces that enable collaboration across different communication platforms like Webex, Microsoft Teams, and Slack.
+Mio enables collaboration across different communication platforms like Webex, Microsoft Teams, Zoom Team Chat, and Slack.

-With Mio Universal Channels, you can communicate with friends and team members in a channel while everyone retains the features that they love about their respective platforms.
+You can communicate with friends and team members directly from Slack, allowing everyone to retain the features they love about their respective platforms.

 Call us biased, but it’s clear that connectivity is needed if companies are going to attain peak productivity outside the legacy “four walls” of an office.

-Mio Universal Channels is one giant step in that direction.
+Cross-platform chat with Mio is one giant step in that direction.

 - Open to users outside of Slack